cuba-platform/cuba-sdk/Readme.md

 ## How to Organize Local Repository

-As an example let's use the case when we need to download and push to the local repository CUBA artifacts and Dashboards add-on.
+As an example let's use the case when we need to download and push to the local repository CUBA and Dashboards add-on artifacts.

 1. Install CUBA SDK according to the [Installation](#installation) section.
-After installation you will see in the console:
+After installation, you will see in the console:

   ![start](img/start.png)